-- Bonus tip – The time for Duha prayer begins roughly 15 minutes after the time for Fajr prayer ends, therefore, one should try to remain on the prayer mat after Fajr, and utilise this time gap by reciting Qur’an, making Du’a, etc, and performing the Duha prayer before finally getting off the prayer mat.
+- Bonus tip – The time for Duha prayer begins roughly 15 minutes after the time for Fajr prayer ends (i.e. after the time of sunrise on your prayer timetable), therefore, one should try to remain on the prayer mat after Fajr, and utilise this time gap by reciting Qur’an, making Du’a, etc, and performing the Duha prayer before finally getting off the prayer mat.

 Maximise rewards during journey times

 The Prophet said (pbuh) said: “Should I not inform you of the best of your deed, and the purest of them with your Master, and the highest of them in your ranks, and what is better for you than spending gold and silver, and better for you than meeting your enemy and striking their necks, and they strike your necks?”
 They said: “Of course.”
 He said, “The remembrance of Allah Most High.”
 Then Mu’adh bin Jabal (as) said: “There is nothing that brings more salvation from the punishment of Allah than the remembrance of Allah.”
 [At-Tirmidhi]